minhtuanvu/talks/packages/2024-08-21-kubecon-hk/slides.md

 <!--
 Things didn't stop there.
 There is actually more.

 Remember how the node (or pod) went wrong?
-When we recovering the training job, checkpoint files must be transferred too!
-However,
+When we recovering the training job, simply restart them and have pods scheduled to another health node isn't sufficient.

+[click] Checkpoint files must be transferred too!

+However...

 [click] Checkpoints are large.
 For example, Llama 2 has roughly 83GB of checkpoint files.

-[click] Limited bandwidth of NFS, shared Volumes, RDMA.
+[click] The Limited bandwidth of NFS, shared Volumes, RDMA.
 Saving 80G and above levels checkpoint files require high speed of IO to reduce the downtime.

 [click] Mitigation requires transferring across nodes.
 If one of the GPU node went down, hundreds GB of files must be transferred to another node.

-So, IO, and storage are other challenges we need to face.
+With that words, we could say: IO, and storage are other challenges we need to face.
 -->

 ---